 The timer keeps counting down when you save a draft or leave an attempt in progress.

-The preview happens automatically when you select outside the submission box as part of the autosave action.
+The preview happens automatically as part of the autosave action.

 If you view the editor on a smaller screen, select the plus icon to view the menu of options.
 You'll find the option to attach a file to your assignment.

 Only your instructor can view the content you add.

 To use your keyboard to jump to the editor toolbar, press ALT + F10.
 On a Mac, press Fn + ALT + F10.
 Use the arrow keys to select an option, such as a numbered list.

 Insert from Cloud Storage: You can instantly connect to multiple web apps where you store files, such as in OneDrive® and Google Drive™.
 The files you add are copies.
 If you make a change to a file in cloud storage, you need to upload a new copy to your course.
 If your browser allows, media files you add from cloud storage display inline.

 Add to the conversation.
 If your instructor enabled conversations, select the Open class conversation icon.
 Anyone can make a contribution to the assignment conversation, including your instructor.

 Not ready to submit?
 Select Save and Close to save your work and continue later.
 Your text, comments, and files are saved on the page.
 When you return, you can resume working.

 Submit your assignment.
 Finished?
 Select Submit when you're ready for your instructor to grade your work.
 When you submit, a panel appears with the date and time you made the submission.
 Select the View submission link at the bottom of the panel to review your submission.